baiway/invoice-generator/README.md

 Upon successful execution, the generated invoices will be saved as PDF files in the `invoices` folder within your project directory.

 ## To-do:
-- Ask the user whether they want to generate invoices for all clients (default), a single client or a list of clients (for the latter, print all clients from `students.json` for reference)
-- Implement unit tests to test `credentials.json` and validate fields in `students.json`
-- Implement differential behaviour based on the `client_type`.
-For example, combine all the invoices from one agency into a single invoice.
 - Add an optional prompt to write a short report for each invoice
 - Add ChatGPT support for the above so a report can be generated based on some minimal prompts (e.g. "worked through exam questios on quadratic inequalities", "introduced quadratic simultaneous equations", "more practice is needed if they are to achieve their target grade", etc.)